a2800276/pomenator/README.md

 # Pomenator

-This is a tiny utility I wrote for myself to deal with hellish struggle of publishing artefacts to Maven Central.
+This is a tiny utility I wrote for myself to deal with hellish struggle of publishing artifacts to Maven Central.
 As far as I can tell, Maven Central is the defacto standard location that Open Source stuff needs to be published to in order for it to be usable for the community.
-And as far as I can tell, Nexus / Sontype seems to be the only possibility to access Maven Central.
+And as far as I can tell, Nexus / Sonatype seems to be the only possibility to access Maven Central.

+Apart from venting my anger, this rant aims to provide an accessible introduction to publishing a project to Maven Central.
+It also documents a tool I wrote to automate the process.

-I'm sure the fine folks at Sonatype are great dedicated people and are aware of the short commings of their system, so my apologies to them for the following.
+I'm sure the fine folks at Sonatype are dedicated people and are aware of the shortcomings of their system, so my apologies to them for the following rant.
+I am an ungrateful little whiny bitch that should appreciate the fact they're hosting all this infrastructure.

-The system seems to be a cruel joke, it's only documented through a series of unlinked youtube [videos](http://central.sonatype.org/pages/producers.html) that force you to listen to 2 minutes of awful flamenco music at the start of each of the ~10 clips and are narrated by the slowest speaking moderator ever who also has a very thick accent.
+The system seems to be intended as a cruel joke, it's documented through a series of unlinked youtube [videos](http://central.sonatype.org/pages/producers.html) that force you to listen to 2 minutes of awful flamenco music at the start of each of the ~10 clips and are narrated by the slowest speaking moderator ever who also has a very thick accent.
+Alternatively, there is a long introduction on how to configure maven.
+No words lost on the conceptual background of the whole process or what actually happens below the hood.

 The process is as follows: